The Hypermobility Spectrum, EDS and Connective Tissue Disorders

 Individualized conservative (non-invasive) and evidence-based management of hypermobility may include:

 - Learning about hypermobility, neuroscience, pacing and the benefits of gradual return to appropriate activity levels.

-- Techniques to improve the brain’s ability to inhibit pain and chronic symptoms, including: manual therapy, desensitization, meditation, visualization, physical conditioning, graded exposure to feared activities, cognitive behavioral strategies, breathing techniques and exercises to improve awareness of danger/safety messages that have been shown to ramp up or down chronic symptoms.
+- Techniques to facilitate inhibition of pain and enhance resilience, including: manual therapy, desensitization, meditation, therapeutic imagery, graded motor imagery, progressive physical conditioning, graded exposure to activities, cognitive behavioral strategies, breathing techniques and autonomic conditioning.

 - Various forms of feedback and biofeedback to improve proprioception and dynamic stability.

 - Exercise adaptations to promote safety, stability and strength, improve endurance and reduce risk of injury or symptom flares.

 - Recommendations for additional educational materials, health care professionals, groups or services that may facilitate a holistic and multidimensional approach to improve your sense of well-being, self-efficacy, and empowered self-management of your symptoms.